bayard/acamar/README.md

 ------

-<sub>Acamar is 49 parsecs away from the sun, while Triton is only 0.00014567 parsecs away.</sub>
+<sub>Acamar is 49 parsecs away from the sun, while Triton is only 0.00014567 parsecs.</sub>